 “dirty” Coca-Cola Popsicles | Spark Your Summer

-This week has had an un-intential theme to it.
-Three posts have been about grilling, coconut and lime or all three!!
+This week has had an un-intentional theme to it.
+Three posts have been about grilling, coconut, and lime or all three!!
 Today’s Spark Your Summer post is from the talented Kimberly of a Night Owl Blog!
-I have to tell you I was SO excited when I saw that she was going to share Dirty Coca Cola Popsicles with us, because last year when the dirty diet coke craze was all over blog land, I thought they would make an awesome slushy or popsicle!
-I mean Coke, with lime, coconut and a little cream?! who wouldn’t love that combo on a hot summer day?
+I have to tell you I was SO excited when I saw that she was going to share Dirty Coca-Cola Popsicles with us, because last year when the dirty diet coke craze was all over blog land, I thought they would make an awesome slushy or popsicle!
+I mean Coke, with lime, coconut, and a little cream?! who wouldn’t love that combo on a hot summer day?
 Leave it to Kimberly, to do it!
-You wont want to miss all the creative ideas going on over on her blog!!
+You won’t want to miss all the creative ideas going on over on her blog!!

 Hi TidyMom readers!
 Kimberly from A Night Owl here, and I am so excited to be sharing with you today!
 At A Night Owl we share crafts, recipes and more that can be done by anyone!
 Really – I truly am a night owl, working full time and have boys at home.
 So you can be SURE when you stop by, that whatever we’re sharing you can create as well!
 And today is no exception.
 We live in sunny Arizona, so come summertime we are obsessed with anything frozen, especially popsicles!
 And this may be one of my most favorite popsicle creations to date – “Dirty” Coca-Cola Popsicles!

-Have you heard of a “dirty” Diet Coke?
+Have you heard of a “dirty” Coke?
 I’ve seen it countless times online, and while I’ve never seen it on the menu at any stores I go to, I had to try a recipe.
-It basically calls for Diet Coke, coconut syrup and lime juice – with a little half and half if you’d like.
+It basically calls for Coca Cola (or Diet Coke), coconut syrup, and lime juice – with a little half and half if you’d like.
 Now I’m a BIG fan of coconut, so I figured that it would taste pretty good.
 So I gave it a try and yummm…the critics were right, so tasty!

 Once frozen, remove from your popsicle mold and you’ll have some seriously delicious popsicles.
 Seriously.